keghub/breakAway/Sanity-Vercel/README.md

 ## Setup

+Create a new folder for the project, we will run/install everything in this folder.

 Install the CLI for sanity and vercel.
 They will be used for creating and deploying your projects.

 Sanity CLI